Adaptive Circuit Behavior and Generalization in Mechanistic Interpretability: : Performance without Faithfulness

 \subsection{Tracing the S2 Hacking Mechanism}

 Our results demonstrate that the \stwohacking mechanism is primarily carried out through S-Inhibition head 8.6, Induction heads 5.9 and 5.5, and Duplicate head 3.0.
 Through this mechanism, we find that all of the Name Mover heads show higher confidence in predicting an \texttt{IO} token over an \texttt{S} token.
 The remaining heads in the circuit show similar behavior to their performance on \baseIOI prompts.
-Additional details on these experiments can be found in Appendix \ref{appendix:s2-hacking}.

 The \stwohacking mechanism starts from Duplicate head 3.0, as shown by its confidence ratio being close to 1 in the full model but significantly higher than 1 in the \baseIOI circuit.
 This indicates that the model places roughly equal attention on the \texttt{S2} and \texttt{IO2} tokens, but the circuit places more attention on the \texttt{S2} token.
 The functional faithfulness score for the \texttt{IO2} token is also low, indicating that the attention on the \texttt{IO2} token is significantly lower in the circuit compared to the full model.